now

 Why Now?
 Because it is the only moment we really have access to.
 Also, because Derek Sivers offered this idea to the world and I liked it.
 His books are great too.

-I am teaching yoga, meditation and breathing in WV and online!
-For classes, visit my yoga teaching schedule here or see our studio’s website.
+I am most excited to be teaching yoga, meditation and breathing in WV and online!
+For classes – and a coupon code for two free classes – visit my yoga teaching schedule here.

 A few things I (recently or) am currently…

-I am not active on social media now, as I am doing a fast from unnecessary tech.
-I am enjoying it immensely.
+I am not active on social media now, but I’m moving some updates to substack.
 But I don’t want to miss you – so reach out if you’d like to be in direct contact, or if you have any thoughts, questions, or jokes you’d like to pass on.

 Keep it real,